grab/engineering-blog/_posts/2017-03-27-a-key-expired-in-redis-you-wont-believe-what-happened-next.md

 So that's 200 keys tested for expiry each second on the master branch, and about 25% of your keys on the slaves guaranteed to be serving dead Unicorns, because they didn't get the memo.

-While 200 keys/s might be enough to make it through a hackathon project blazingly fast, it certainly isn't fast enough at our scale, to expire 25% of our 5594518 keys in time for Unicorn updates.
+While 200 keys might be enough to make it through a hackathon project blazingly fast, it certainly isn't fast enough at our scale, to expire 25% of our 5594518 keys in time for Unicorn updates.

 #### Doing The Math